|

-eiroa architects is based in in New York City and in Buenos Aires, lead by Pablo Lorenzo-Eiroa, this firm has been integrating theoretical speculation and professional practice in different associations since 1998, with work ranging from academic research through scholarships and publications, to professional architecture design in private and state commissions.
-Pablo Lorenzo-Eiroa is currently an Associate Professor Adjunct of Architecture and Advanced Visual Studies at the Irwin S. Chanin School of Architecture of The Cooper Union; he has participated as a visiting critic of different design reviews and competition juror at New York City Alliance for Young Artists, Cornell University, the University of Pennsylvania, Pratt Institute, the Architectural Association, University of Applied Arts Vienna, Columbia University, Princeton University and the University of Buenos Aires.
-He was appointed co-Conference Chair for the ACADIA 2010 Conference at The Cooper Union where there open discussion on critical approaches to structures that organize information and the intermediation of interfaces will be included in two book publications and two exhibitions.
+Pablo LorenzoEiroa arch studio is based in Buenos Aires and as a design practice in New York City, and he has been integrating theoretical speculation and professional practice in different associations since 1998, with work ranging from academic research through scholarships and publications, to professional architecture design in private and state commissions.
+He currently teaches architecture design and advanced visual studies at the Cooper Union, New York.
+He has participated as a visiting critic and competition juror at New York City Alliance for Young Artists, Cornell University, the University of Pennsylvania, the Architectural Association, University of Applied Arts Vienna, Columbia University, and the University of Buenos Aires.

-Previously, Mr Lorenzo-Eiroa collaborated with Peter Eisenman as a lead designer and a project architect in a number of competitions and projects since 2002, including: three installations in Europe during 2004-2005; the completed Arizona Cardinals Stadium (2003) host of the NFL 2008 Superbowl; the Second Prize for the Napoli TAV terminal competition in Italy (2003); designs for the WTC site published by the New York Times (2002) and the New York Magazine (2002); and was the lead designer for the team Meier-Eisenman-Gwathmey-Holl finalist for the World Trade Center international competition organized by the LMDC (2002).
-He recently published the book, INSTALACIONES: Sobre el trabajo de Peter Eisenman, in Buenos Aires, (2008) that includes several theoretical discussions and consist of all Eisenman's built Installations.
+He collaborated with Peter Eisenman as a project architect and as a senior designer in a number of competitions and projects since 2002, including: three installations in Europe during 20042005 (Carlo Scarpa’s Castelvecchio in Verona, the IX Architecture Venice Biennale, and in the MAK Museum in Vienna); the Arizona Cardinals Stadium (2003); Second Prize for the Napoli TAV terminal competition in Italy (2003); designs for the WTC site published by the New York Times (2002) and the New York Magazine (2002); and he participated as a project architect for the team Richard Meier Peter Eisenman Charles Gwathmey Steven Holl, one of the finalist submissions for the Innovative Design Ideas for the World Trade Center Site organized by the Lower Manhattan Development Corporation, New York City (2002).

-Mr. Lorenzo-Eiroa received his architecture degrees from the University of Buenos Aires (1997) where he developed his second Master’s courses (1999-2001); he completed a post graduate seminar at the Superior School of Fine Arts Ernesto de la Carcova (1998); and won the Fulbright Scholarship and National Endowment for the Arts Scholarship (2001-2004) to complete his M.Arch II at Princeton University with full scholarship (2001-2004) where he completed research from four PhD seminars and won scholarships and prizes including the EC-US international workshop and the Butler Thesis Research Prize, to analyze architecture and infrastructural effects on offshore and shore structures, for the Shearwater North Sea Central in the UK and the Holland Polders (2003).
-He taught at the University of Buenos Aires (1997-2001), where he also developed research for the SICyT, and published-edited many articles.
+Mr. LorenzoEiroa received his architecture degrees from the University of Buenos Aires School of Architecture, Design and Urbanism (1997) where he is developing his second Master’s thesis under a scholarship (19992001) and from Princeton University (M.Arch II); he completed a post-graduate seminar at the Superior School of Fine Arts Ernesto de la Carcova (1998); and won the Fulbright Scholarship and National Endowment for the Arts Scholarship (20012004) to continue his research at Princeton University School of Architecture with full scholarship (20012004).
+His Master of Architecture Thesis proposed an architectural machine that worked space, time and ecology, transforming environmental forces to generate artificial landscapes as feedback, developing a unique system of floating architecture foundations that become fixed by sedimentation.
+At Princeton he completed research from four Ph.D. seminars and won scholarships and prizes including the ECUS international workshop in Barcelona (ETSAB) and Los Angeles (UCLA) (2001, 2002), and the Butler Thesis Research Prize, to analyze architecture and infrastructural effects on offshore and shore structures, for the Shearwater North Sea Central in the UK and the Holland Polders (2003).
+He taught at the University of Buenos Aires School of Architecture (19972001), architecture design with the Cathedra SolsonaSalama with S. Foster, and visual studies with the Cathedra Garcia Berdinas with Roberto Lombardi.
+He also developed research for the SICyT, and has published and edited articles, such as his collaboration for the architecture book Solsona Entrevistas.
+Apuntes para una Autobiografia, by Ediciones Infinito (1998).

 For further information you may visit www.pabloeiroa.com or contact: eiroa@alumni.princeton.edu